wallet-provider-js/vanilla-near-webwallet-typescript/README.md

 1. The "backend" code lives in the `/contract` folder.
 See the README there for more info.

 2. The frontend code lives in the `/src` folder. `/src/index.html` is a great place to start exploring.
-Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
+Note that it loads in `/src/index.ts`, where you can learn how the frontend connects to the NEAR blockchain.

+3. Wallet selection is at index.ts .- Check `src/wallet-api/wallet-inteface.ts` to see what you need to implement to add a new wallet. `src/wallet-api/narwallets/` containst the Narwallets imlementation interface implementation.
+   `src/wallet-api/near-web-wallet/` containst the NEAR Web Wallet interface implementation.

-3. Tests: there are different kinds of tests for the frontend and the smart contract.
+4. Tests: there are different kinds of tests for the frontend and the smart contract.
 See `contract/README` for info about how it's tested.
 The frontend code gets tested with [jest].
 You can run both of these at once with `yarn run test`.